salvatoreraccardi/OBJEX_LINK/README.md

 For more information on the project see the **[Wiki](https://github.com/salvatoreraccardi/OBJEX_LINK/wiki)**.

+## OBJEX Link is the new Arduino, nodeMCU, M5stack?

+No. The main differences between OBJEX Link and other boards on the market are:
+1. Purpose
+   Develop reusable hardware with the goal of easily connecting heterogeneous objects and recycling the hardware at the end of the device's life cycle.
+3. Modularity
+   Hardware that is easy to install and reuse on different devices and most importantly, easy to recycle.
+5. Design
+   Compact, lightweight and suitable for use in several applications.

 ## Do you want an OBJEX Link board?

 The first 6 kits will be distributed on August 5.